Tudum: History

+In-person format

 First edition

-The first edition, in January 2020, was held in São Paulo, Brazil, with a public of over 50,000 people during the four days and big names from the original Netflix productions such as Lana Condor, Noah Centineo, Larissa Manoela and Jottapê, with concerts by Anavitória, Melim, Projota, Kevin o Chris, Gretchen and Tropkillaz.
+The first edition, in January 2020, was held in São Paulo, Brazil, with a public of over 50,000 people during the four days and big names from the original Netflix productions such as Lana Condor, Noah Centineo, Larissa Manoela and Jottapê, with concerts by brazilian pop stars Anavitória, Melim, Projota, Kevin o Chris, Gretchen and Tropkillaz.
 The event brought together sets from various series, such as Stranger Things, Sex Education and Sintonia, so that the public had an immersive experience and could feel part of their favorite series.

+Online format

 Second edition

 The second edition, in November 2020, was carried out entirely online, given the circumstances of social distancing and quarantine caused by the COVID-19 pandemic.
-Netflix decided to create an online version of the festival presented by Maisa Silva and names of their original productions such as Ashley Park, Lucas Bravo, Joel Courtney and Leah Lewis with concerts by Marília Mendonça, Pabllo Vittar, Emicida, Jottapê and Mila.
+Netflix decided to create an online version of the festival hosted by the brazilian multimedia Maisa Silva and names of their original productions such as Ashley Park, Lucas Bravo, Joel Courtney and Leah Lewis with concerts by brazilian starts Marília Mendonça, Pabllo Vittar, Emicida, Jottapê and Mila.
 The event also gained an Almanac version that was distributed physically and digitally, with the aim of expanding the event and covering the entire national territory.
 Netflix held the virtual edition for free as well as distributing 100,000 copies of an almanac with several stories, games and activities about the series and movies.